petergridge/Irrigation-V5/README.md

 As an alternative to the rain sensor you can use the watering adjustment feature.
 With this feature the integrator is responsible to provide a multiplier value using a input_number or sensor component.
 I imagine that this would be based on weather data or a moisture sensor.

 If a program or zone is run manually the adjustment is ignored and executed with the adjuster value of 1.
+The adjustment is static once the zone has started.

 See the **https://github.com/petergridge/openweathermaphistory** for a companion custom sensor that may be useful.